 Backed by Passion Capital, the London-based start-up business is still in a public beta testing phase right now.
 But its app already looks good.
 It promises a new presentation construction and viewing experience for all concerned.
 Presentation apps for everyone is a possibility.

 Importantly Swipe presentations are built in a responsive design forma.
 That means that your viewing of a Swipe presentation isn’t compromised by a display format.
 So whether you want to watch a Swipe presentation on a notebook, an iPad or a mobile device it’s equally good.
 Everyone can watch a Swipe presentation.

 And, importantly, just about anyone can build a Swipe presentation from a variety of devices.
 All you really need is a browser window to start.
 And once you are set up, you can drag all sorts of document types into your presentations: Keynote, EPS, PDF, PSD and image files for example.

 Swipe presentations are equally accommodating of video formats encouraging some slick multimedia presenting opportunities.
 Rather neatly, you don’t need to input special code to get an embedded video to work in Swipe.
 All you need to do is add a YouTube or Vimeo URL link and Swipe does the rest.

 There’s an example here.

 Want to share a presentation?
 That’s simple.
 All you have to do is share the presentation’s Swipe link with an audience.
 With everyone watching your presentation, a presentation creator can swipe through their slides narrating the whole way.
-It means that your viewing experience is synced with everyone else’s.
+This means that you can sync your viewing experience with everyone else’s.
 That’s a proper remote viewing experience.